pourmoslemy/VeriLogos/README.md

 # VeriLogos

-## A Topological Knowledge Engine for Simplicial Complex Logic Logic
+## A Topological Knowledge Engine for Simplicial Complex Logic

-VeriLogos is a research-oriented computational framework for representing,, and analyzing logical knowledge through simplicial complexes.
+VeriLogos is a research-oriented computational framework for representing and analyzing logical knowledge through simplicial complexes.

 The project is based on **Simplicial Complex Logic (SC-Logic)**: a geometric approach to logical representation in which propositions, truth states, relations, and evolving information structures are modeled through simplices, subcomplexes, inclusions, and topological transformations.